-Now that we were totally comfortable taking the tram around town, thanks to my wife who figured it all out, we felt like we could easily go and see whatever we wanted with relative ease.
+Now that we were totally comfortable taking the tram around town, thanks to my wife who figured it all out, we felt like we could easily go out and see whatever we wanted with relative ease.
 Our first stop was the Rijksmuseum, the National Art Museum.
 We were told that school is still in session (but near the end) so large school groups frequent the museums this time of year…this is also the case in the US.
-So in order to avoid annoying school kids (and yes, I have one) we set out to be there right at 9AM, when they opened.
+So in order to avoid annoying school kids (and I have a 10 year old school kid, so I can say that) we set out to be there right at 9AM, when the museum opened.
 This was not a problem for me, as I have been getting up at 4:30/5 every morning.
-Jet lag typically sneaks up on me a few days in and screws up normal patterns.
+While I don’t have jet lag for the first two days, it typically sneaks up on me a few days in and screws up normal patterns.

-The museum building itself is a grand 1885 structure built similar to a church, with the two imposing towers flanking the main bay.
+The museum building is a grand 1885 structure built similar to a church, with the two imposing towers flanking the main bay.
 However, unlike a church, on the facade, instead of religious figures, you find the names of famous Dutch artists, and on the interior of the museum, the stained glass glorifies men such as Rembrandt rather than telling Biblical stories.
-The museum recently went under a 375€ renovation which kept it closed for several years, but the results are stunning…it’s a beautiful building.
+The museum recently underwent a 375€ renovation which kept it closed for several years, but the results are stunning…it’s a stunning building.

 Our next stop was “Our Lady in the Attic” Church, which happens to have the unfortunate fate of being located smack in the middle of the red-light district and a major tourist trap.
 We did NOT want to eat lunch there.
 We hate to pay for overpriced mediocre food.
 So I did a little research and found a spot that had a local vibe with organic, whole food called Gartine.
 We made our way there and found it to be a funky/granola/hippie type eatery cum Tea House.